Vulvovaginitis and vaginal discharge in children

 Interestingly, most vaginal irritations in children don’t have an identifiable cause.
 There is obviously a reason, however, and every effort should be made to find out what that is without repeated antibiotic use, where possible.

-Keep a record of the issue
+Keep a record of the symptoms

 Date, onset, duration, colour, odour, any associated symptoms (fever, itching, other pains, bleeding), hygiene practices and items used, any signs of puberty, treatments tried.
 Keep this record, and add to it with recurrences later if they come up.
 It helps to have good records.

-Remove irritants like soap and bubble bath
+Remove vulval irritants like soap and bubble bath

 Bubble bath, toilet paper, wipes, creams, ointments – all can cause irritation, so leave it alone and see if it clears up, then you’ll know your culprit.